Raila Odinga

-Odinga has run to become President of Kenya five times, with none of his attempts being successful - each time alleging electoral fraud.
+Odinga ran for President of Kenya five times, with none of his attempts being successful.
+Each time, Odinga alleged electoral fraud.

 In 1997, he finished third as the candidate of the National Development Party (NDP).
 In 2007, he ran again for the presidency under the Orange Democratic Movement (ODM) and lost to Mwai Kibaki.
 In 2013, 2017, and 2022, Odinga was the runner-up as a candidate for the Coalition for Reforms and Democracy (CORD), National Super Alliance (NASA) and Azimio la Umoja respectively.
-After his loss, he filed for petition against President-elect Ruto at the Supreme Court of Kenya.
-The court decided against him, and Raila Odinga pledged to respect its ruling.
+After his loss, he filed for petition against President-elect William Ruto at the Supreme Court of Kenya.
+The court decided against him, and Odinga pledged to respect its ruling.

+In February 2024, he announced his candidacy for the African Union Commission Chairperson, but was defeated by Mahamoud Ali Youssouf in the February 2025 ballot.